-Contrarily to popular belief, more than 60% of the world’s population does not speak English.
+Against popular belief, more than 60% of the world’s population does not speak English.
 Modern foreign languages are really important in the world we live in as they give you great skills for the rest of your life.
-The study of MFL is becoming ever more important as trade barriers in Europe disappear, closer partnerships develop between British business companies and their counterparts abroad and the Internet never stops to bring everyone closer together.
+The study of MFL is becoming ever more important as trade barriers in Europe disappear, closer partnerships develop between British business companies and their counterparts abroad.
 Your knowledge of and ability to understand and speak another language will make you more attractive to prospective employers in a wide range of careers as well as adding valuable additional dimensions to your life skills if you are considering university entrance.

 WHAT DOES THE COURSE INVOLVE?

 Through the skills of listening, speaking, reading, writing and translating you will develop the ability to understand and use your language in such a way that you can communicate effectively with other Europeans either abroad or in this country, whom you may meet socially or at work.

 The course is topic based and covers three themes: